Discounts & Free Travel

 If you 22 years or older, you should consider buying a Ridacard from Lothian Buses, the main bus provider in Edinburgh.
 These season tickets give you unlimited travel on buses in the Lothian network, as well as on Edinburgh Trams.

 Ridacards are available for different lengths of time, from a week up to a year.
 Ther best value is to buy an Annual Ridacard.
-This costs £600, and works out at £1.64 a day for unlimited travel.
+This costs £650, and works out at £1.78 per day for a year of unlimited travel on buses and trams.

-Students can get a discount when they buy a Ridacard by presenting their matriculation card.
+Students can get a discount (around 12% off) when they buy a Ridacard by presenting their matriculation card.
 There is also a 9 month option, which is handy for students who don't want to pay for travel they won't use during the summer holidays.

 For full details and prices, see the Lothian Buses website: lothianbuses.com/ridacard